Challenge level: 5 out of 5

 This morning, we wake to our last day of trekking and we start with a descent down the steep trail to the Bhote Kosi.
 Crossing the river, we follow the bank for a short distance to where it meets the Dudh Kosi and from here, we trek to the village of Jorsale.
 Crossing back over the Dudh Kosi to Monjo., we retrace our steps along the river and cross to the western bank at Benkar.
 It is a beautiful and easy walk through blue pine and rhododendron forest, with views of Kusum Kangaru behind us.
 Reaching Phakding for lunch, we then start the gradual climb out of the river valley back to our finish line at Lukla.
 We arrive late in the afternoon, filled with a sense of triumph like no other.
 This evening, we celebrate our achievement of this incredible challenge together with a farewell dinner.
 This may be followed with a few celebratory drinks and dancing with our Sherpa companions.

 We get up early in the morning on Day 15, to catch our flight back to Kathmandu.
-From the airport, we’re transferred to our night’s accommodation at the Hotel Tibet International.
+From the airport, we’re transferred to our hotel.
 The next day is yours to spend as you wish in Nepal’s bustling capital, sightseeing, shopping and exploring the colourful bazaars.

 After breakfast, we transfer to Kathmandu airport and catch our flight back to London.
 Here, we part ways and head back to home sweet home, brimming with anecdotes, unforgettable memories and a camera full of awesome photos!